- 1 onion

 The ultimate convenience food, eggs are powerhouses of nutrition, packed with protein and a…

 Heat oven to 200C/fan 180C/gas 6.
 Peel and chop the onion as finely as possible.
 Melt the butter in the pan over a medium heat.
 Add the chopped onion and leave to cook for 5 mins, stirring occasionally.
 Finely slice the mushrooms and add them to the pan with the onions.

 When the onions and mushrooms are almost cooked, add the flour to the pan and stir to make a thick paste called a roux.
 Crumble the stock cube in and stir well.
 Continuously stir the roux over a low heat for 2 mins to cook out the flour.
 This stops the sauce from having a starchy taste.

 Slowly add the warm milk to the pan, stirring all the time.
-Once all the milk has been added, stir in the stock, season with salt, pepper, nutmeg and mustard powder.
+Once all the milk has been added, season with salt, pepper, nutmeg and mustard powder.
 Add the bay leaf and bring to the boil, stirring all the time to stop the sauce becoming lumpy.

-When the sauce has thickened, place on a very low heat.
+When the sauce has thickened, add more milk or water as necessary to get the desired consistency, bring to the boil, then turn down to a very low heat.
 Chop the cooked chicken into even-sized pieces and add to the sauce.
 Add your veg and pour into the pie dish.